BarisClb/ECommerceProject/README.md

    Plans:

    1-) JWT / Authorization / Authentication
-   2-) Pagination
-   3-) Sort By (Name, Price, Date)
-   4-) EMail Notification for Orders (It will be implemented but it will probably be disabled.)
-   5-) Password Hashing
+   2-) Password Hashing
-   6-) Unique URL Generator
+   3-) Unique URLs

    Future:

+   1-) Pagination
+   2-) Sort By (Name, Price, Date)
+   3-) EMail Notification for Orders (It will be implemented but it will probably be disabled.)
+   4-) Light / Dark Mode Toggle

+   Maybe:

    1-) User Personal Mail
    2-) Mails between Users
    3-) Notifications for User EMail and in Personal Mail (Replies to Comments, Comments to Product, Order Status...)
-   4-) Light / Dark Mode Toggle

-   Maybe:

-   ~ Nothing yet.

    Need To Check: